ASaiM/hmp_mock_tests/doc/report/report.md

 # Conclusion

 ASaiM framework quickly analyses a raw metagenomic dataset (in few hours in a commodity computer).
 Taxonomic analysis using *MetaPhlAn2* gives a great insight of the community structure with complete, accurate and statistically supported information. *HUMAnN2* and extraction of GO slim terms give a broad overview of metabolic profile of studied microbial community.
-Furthermore, this metabolic profile can be related to the community structure to obtain information such as which species could be involved in which metabolic function.
+Furthermore, this metabolic profile can be related to the community structure to obtain information such as which species might be involved in which metabolic function.
 This relation between function and taxonomy is specific to the ASaiM framework and not available with solutions such as *EBI metagenomics* pipeline.

 Based on Galaxy, ASaiM framework has all Galaxy's strength: accessibility, reproducibility and modularity.
 Numerous intermediary results can also be accessed during or after workflow execution, allowing deep investigation of taxonomic and functional analyses of microbial communities.
 Galaxy, the numerous tools and the workflows make ASaiM a powerful framework to analyze microbiota from shotgun raw sequence data and give a global overview of the community structure, its functionnal capabilities and potential links between community structure and biological functions.